AjaxGb/parrotfish/README.md

-# parrotfish
+# Parrotfish
-Provide RSS feeds by scraping websites
+Scrapes websites for RSS feeds.
+Get it, because Parrotfish *feed* by *scraping* coral, and then it, like, *parrots* it back to you...

+Anyway.

+Only supports FF.net stories for now.